Stephen Hawking: Awards and honours

+In 1981, Hawking was awarded the American Franklin Medal, and in the 1982 New Year Honours, appointed a Commander of the Order of the British Empire (CBE).
+He then received five more honorary degrees, the Gold Medal of the Royal Astronomical Society (1985), the Paul Dirac Medal (1987) and, jointly with Penrose, the prestigious Wolf Prize (1988).
+In 1986, he was appointed an Academician at the Pontifical Academy of Sciences.
+He reportedly declined a knighthood in the late 1990s in objection to the UK's science funding policy.
+In 2002, following a UK-wide vote, the BBC included Hawking in their list of the 100 Greatest Britons.
+He was awarded the Copley Medal from the Royal Society (2006), the Presidential Medal of Freedom, which is America's highest civilian honour (2009), and the Russian Special Fundamental Physics Prize (2013).

+Several buildings have been named after him, including the Stephen W. Hawking Science Museum in San Salvador, El Salvador, the Stephen Hawking Building in Cambridge, and the Stephen Hawking Centre at the Perimeter Institute in Canada.
+Given Hawking's association with time, he unveiled the mechanical "Chronophage" (or time-eating) Corpus Clock at Corpus Christi College, Cambridge in September 2008.
+In July 2017, Hawking was awarded an Honorary Doctorate from Imperial College London.

 Hawking received the 2015 BBVA Foundation Frontiers of Knowledge Award in Basic Sciences shared with Viatcheslav Mukhanov for discovering that the galaxies were formed from quantum fluctuations in the early Universe.
 At the 2016 Pride of Britain Awards, Hawking received the lifetime achievement award "for his contribution to science and British culture".
-After receiving the award from Prime Minister Theresa May, Hawking humorously requested that she not seek his help with Brexit.
+After receiving the award from Theresa May, Hawking humorously requested that she not seek his help with Brexit.

 The Hawking Fellowship

 In 2017, the Cambridge Union Society, in conjunction with Hawking, established the Professor Stephen Hawking Fellowship.
 The fellowship is awarded annually to an individual who has made an exceptional contribution to the STEM fields and social discourse, with a particular focus on impacts affecting the younger generations.
-Each fellow delivers a lecture on a topic of their choosing, known as the 'Hawking Lecture'.
+Each fellow delivers a lecture on a topic of their choosing, known as the "Hawking Lecture".

 Hawking himself accepted the inaugural fellowship, and he delivered the first Hawking Lecture in his last public appearance before his death.